microsoft-miroos/azure-docs/articles/virtual-network-manager/create-virtual-network-manager-powershell.md

 ## Commit deployment

 Commit the configuration to the target regions with Deploy-AzNetworkManagerCommit.
+This is what will trigger your configuration to begin taking effect.

 ```azurepowershell-interactive
 [System.Collections.Generic.List[string]]$configIds = @()